m-faust-code/async-await/README.md

 ## tour of functions in example code

 ### asyncs
 This function demonstrates basic async/await functionality.
 Notice that sleep throws as error in Swift but not in Python.
-For some reason the sleep function in Swift waits for a significantly longer time in Swift than I inputted, at least on my computer.
+For some reason the sleep function in Swift waits for a significantly longer time in Swift than I inputted, at least on my computer. _(Paul: I do not see this difference on my machine. /shrug)_

 ### say_after
 Helper function.
 Prints a string after a set time